-Excluding this introductory material, this exhibit includes three sections: Section 2.0 addresses the requirement for a history of Project construction and existing facilities; Section 3.0 addresses the requirement for a proposed schedule for construction of new facilities and features; and Section 4.0 provides a list of references that were consulted to develop this exhibit.
+Excluding this introductory material, this exhibit includes two sections: Section 2.0 addresses the requirement for a history of Project construction and existing facilities and Section 3.0 addresses the requirement for a proposed schedule for construction of new facilities and features.

-Refer to Exhibit A for a description of Project facilities and features, Exhibit B for a description of Project operations, Exhibit D for costs and financing information, and Exhibit E for a discussion of potential environmental effects and the Licensee's proposed resource management measures.
-Project design drawings are included in Exhibit F, and Project maps are included in Exhibit G. Exhibit H includes a detailed description of the need for the power generated by the Project, and other important miscellaneous information.
+Refer to Exhibit A for a description of Project facilities and features, Exhibit B for a description of Project operations, Exhibit D for costs and financing information, and Exhibit E for a discussion of potential environmental effects and the Licensees' proposed resource management measures.
+Project design drawings are included in Exhibit F, and Project maps are included in Exhibit G. Exhibit H includes a detailed description of the need for the power generated by the Project and other miscellaneous information.